-We often need to convert list to map in Java.
+We often need to convert a list to a map in Java.
 In this lesson, you will learn how to do that with Java 8.
+If you are looking for more information on working with maps in Java, check out our tutorial on Map in Java.

 Let’s say we have a list of User objects.